petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 1. Open the Contact Information section and scroll down to INSTANT MESSENGER.

-1. You can enter the Jabber username or Skype ID for the account.
+1. You can enter a Jabber username or Skype ID for the account.

 1. Click *Save*.